tusdotnet/tusdotnet.wikisource/Custom-data-store.md

 tusdotnet ships with a single store, the TusDiskStore, which saves files in a directory on disk.
-You can implement your own store by implementing one or more of the following interfaces.

-tusdotnet will automatically handle requests and add information to the Tus-Extension header depending on what interfaces are implemented.
+You can implement your own store by implementing one or more of the following interfaces. tusdotnet will automatically handle requests and add information to the Tus-Extension header depending on what interfaces are implemented by the store used for the request.

+Please note that some methods might be called multiple times during request execution.
+It is up to the store to properly cache data.

+The most common interfaces to implement are [ITusStore](#itusstore), [ITusCreationStore](#ituscreationstore) and [ITusReadableStore](#itusreadablestore).
+This will allow the store to create and upload files and to read the files back for processing or downloading.

+# Interfaces
 * [ITusStore](#itusstore)- Support for the core protocol
 * [ITusChecksumStore](#ituschecksumstore) - Support for the Checksum extension (checksum verification of files)
 * [ITusConcatenationStore](#itusconcatenationstore) - Support for the Concatenation extension (merging multiple files together with a single command)